 We're conversational in sharing our experience and research.

 If you want to begin with comparatively simple community development projects, you could try some community beautification.
 Perhaps you want to form community organizations, or make them more effective.
-We have ideas on that!
+We can help with that not-so-simple project.

-These days almost everyone is concerned about some form of economic development.
+Almost everyone is concerned about economic development.
 We try our best to persuade you to concentrate on real increase in the community's net income inflow.
-Lingering unemployment increases the need to work on crime prevention too.
+Unemployment or poverty may increase the need to work on crime prevention too.

-And to see what's new, go on over to the so-called blog, which is more like a list of recent pages.
+And to see what's new, go on over to the so-called blog, which is really a list of recently added pages.

-Last and importantly, we've included a group of pages about environmental sustainability because many neighborhood associations and city governments are talking about how to apply such ideas locally.
+Last and importantly, we've included a group of pages about environmental sustainability because many neighborhood associations and city governments are talking about how to address these issues locally.
 Chief among worthwhile strategies may be stemming suburban sprawl and tackling redevelopment.

-Let's go.
-You organized types can check out the sitemap.
+Let's get started.
+Logical thinkers, check out the sitemap.